eygilbert/egdb_intl/Readme.md

 **Obtaining the databases**

 The databases are standalone and do not depend on the Kingsrow draughts program.
-They can be downloaded free of charge using the links at this web page: [http://edgilbert.org/InternationalDraughts/endgame_database_downloads.htm](http://edgilbert.org/InternationalDraughts/endgame_database_downloads.htm).
+They can be downloaded using the links at this web page: [http://edgilbert.org/InternationalDraughts/endgame_database_downloads.htm](http://edgilbert.org/InternationalDraughts/endgame_database_downloads.htm).
 These databases are the same as the ones used in the Kingsrow draughts program.
 They can be used directly on both Windows or Linux systems.

 **Re-using the databases of an existing Kingsrow installation**